chrskly/electric-mustang-bms/README.md

 * Disallow driving when battery is empty

 ### Paralleling packs

+I will be using two BMW PHEV packs connected in parallel.
+This introduces some additional complications.

 * Provide protection for issues relating to paralleling packs.
 Deny contactor close when pack voltages (not cell voltages) differ by more than a certain number of mV.
 Instead, when going into drive mode, only close the